Can you file legal action against your spouse for adultery?

 Who can be charged under Section 498?

 This law is not applicable when a woman seduces or takes advantage of a married man.
 Only a man may be charged under this section if he takes or entices away any married woman.
-This provision aims to defend the sanctity of marriage and ensure that women are not taken away against their husband’s consent and for reasons other than stopping the spread of infidelity and preserving a stable family structure.
-Regardless of whether the wife agrees to the cheating, the man may face charges under this law.
-This is mainly because Malaysia’s Penal Code is heavily influenced by the Indian Penal Code, where women were viewed as the property of their husbands when the law was drafted.
+This provision aims to defend the sanctity of marriage.

 Debates around Section 498

 The law’s original intent was to make up the husband for any loss of control he may have had over the wife.
-Since it implies that the wife is the husband’s property and has no autonomy concerning her own body once she becomes a wife to a man, it has been argued that the law seems outdated and no longer reflects the value of today’s society.
+Some argue the law implies the wife is the husband’s property and has no autonomy over her body once she marries.

-However, because matters concerning Section 498 are considered private in nature, the police do not actively seek out cheaters and adulterers/adulteresses to prosecute.
+However, matters concerning Section 498 are considered private.
+The police do not actively seek out cheaters and adulterers/adulteresses to prosecute.
 Only if the husband wants the man his wife is seeing to be prosecuted under this provision can he complain to the police.

 Adultery under Civil Law